learn-co-curriculum/redux-forms-codealong/readme.md

 }
 ```

-So if the user has typed in buy groceries, our action would look like:
+So if the user has typed in 'buy groceries', our action would look like:

 ```JavaScript
 {